Average-Case Reductions for $k$-XOR and Tensor PCA: Main Reduction Ideas

-Concretely, we show in Claim~\ref{claim:conv} a Diophantine approximation (i.e., rational approximation with constraints) statement, proved via the theory of continued fractions: for any (arbitrarily small) $c > 0$, and for any sufficiently small $\xi=\xi(c)$, there exists a $k$ and $r\in\mathbb{Z}$ satisfying
+Concretely, we show in Claim~\ref{claim:conv} a Diophantine approximation (i.e., rational approximation with constraints) statement, proved via the theory of continued fractions: for any (arbitrarily small) $c \in (0, 2\defi)$, and for any sufficiently small $\xi=\xi(c)$, there exists a $k$ and $r\in\mathbb{Z}$ satisfying

-With this choice of $k$, the equation combination reduction to instance of order $K' \coloneq rk'$ gets\footnote{$K' \leq k(1-\eps)$ follows from the $t' > \frac{2t}{1-t}$ condition and sufficiently large (constant) choice of $k$.} to within $\xi$ of $\eps'$ and the post-processing in \eqref{eq:density_adjust} allows us to move to $\eps'$ with a cost in deficiency of
+With this choice of $k$, the resolution reduction to instance of order $K' \coloneq rk'$ gets\footnote{$K' \leq k(1-\eps)$ follows from the $\eps' > \frac{2\eps}{1-\eps}$ condition and sufficiently large (constant) choice of $k$.} to within $\xi$ of $\eps'$ and the post-processing in \eqref{eq:density_adjust} allows us to move to $\eps'$ with a cost in deficiency of

-for an appropriate choice of $c \leq 2 \defi$.
-As can be seen from the last display, a weaker result bounding $k\leq c \xi^{-1.01}$ would not be sufficient; conversely, a stronger bound $k\leq \xi^{-0.99}$ is impossible.
+where we used $c \leq 2 \defi$.
+As can be seen from the last display, a weaker result bounding $k\leq c \xi^{-1.01}$ would not be sufficient; conversely, it turns out that a stronger bound $k\leq \xi^{-0.99}$ is impossible.
 Note that mapping to a multiple $K' = rk'$ of the desired target $k'$ is necessary; directly mapping to $k'$ results in the discrete set of possible target densities $2kt/k'$ in \eqref{eq:discrete_set}.

 The required final step is to reduce the order by a factor of $r$ (Lem.~\ref{lem:prelim_decrease_k}), yielding an instance of order $k'$ with the desired parameters, establishing hardness implications for the entire $\defi' > 0$ range.
 This step, however, is not immediate -- we describe the ideas and challenges in the following \autoref{subsubsec:reducing_k_by_a_factor} and develop the necessary machinery in \autoref{subsec:full_ideas}.